-Giant Friends of the Earth bees visited a Homebase store in Wandsworth yesterday (Monday 13 November) to hand in a petition from over 18,000 people urging the store not to sell flowering plants grown with three neonicotinoid pesticides.
+Giant Friends of the Earth bees visited a Homebase store in Wandsworth yesterday (Monday 13 November) to hand in a petition from over 18,000 people urging the store not to sell flowering plants grown with 3 neonicotinoid pesticides linked to bee decline.
 The pesticides are currently restricted throughout Europe on crops attractive to bees.

 Last week the UK government announced that it will back tougher restrictions on these bee-harming chemicals.

-In August this year Friends of the Earth revealed that nine of the top ten leading garden centres and retailers don’t want suppliers to use the chemicals – but Homebase has yet to commit to working with suppliers to end the use of these chemicals.
+In August this year Friends of the Earth revealed that 9 of the top 10 leading garden centres and retailers don’t want suppliers to use the chemicals – but Homebase has yet to commit to working with suppliers to end the use of these chemicals.

 Earlier this year research by leading bee scientist Professor Dave Goulson revealed that 70% of the plants tested from a number of stores contained neonicotinoid pesticides – including three pesticides restricted across Europe that have been found to pose a ‘high acute risk’ to honeybees .
 Plants bought at Homebase were amongst those which tested positive for the restricted pesticides.

 Over 18,000 people have so far contacted Homebase, via a Friends of the Earth online action, urging the store to act on neonicotinoids , but they have yet to receive a reply.